cryptoXinxinG/arxHourglass/README.md

 # Supplementary Materials for the Asiacrypt 2025 paper
-Supporting data and verification codes for the analyzed ARX ciphers.
+We provide the supporting data and verification codes for the analyzed ARX ciphers.

 The source codes for verifying our results are given in the `Codes` folder.
 The related output results after tests are given in the folder named ('targetCipher'+results), a total of 11 ones.